-Did you know that the Los Angeles Police Department has a dedicated group of mentors that are actual Police Officers?
-Your mentors are available Monday - Thursday from 6:00 am - 5:00 pm.
-Mentors may additionally be available on Fridays, weekends and after business hours to help you succeed by:
+Los Angeles Police Department has a dedicated group of mentors that are experienced Police Officers that are here to help you through the selection process.
+Mentors are available Monday - Thursday from 6:00 am - 5:00 pm.
+Mentors will provide you with guidance regarding:

-► Assisting in filling out documentation and preparing for test parts
+► Assistance with filling out documentation and preparing for test parts

-► Helping you prepare for the Police Academy
+► Help with preparing for the Police Academy

-► Providing information regarding what to expect as an LAPD Police Officer
+► Information regarding what to expect as an LAPD Police Officer

-Originally from the Los Angeles area, Officer Gourdine has spent over 18 years on the force.
-Some of his experiences have included patrol time in the Harbor Division, narcotic and vice detail, detective work focusing on auto-detail, CRASH - gang detail, and the kids and cops program.
-One of his favorite assignments was serving a search warrant, from a helicopter, on stolen cars that were in somebody's backyard.
-He says his time in the Harbor Division was great because of the weather and the area is really nice in general.
-He recommends that candidates should go on a ride-along to see what the job is really like.
+Originally from Los Angeles, Officer Gourdine has spent over 18 years on the force.
+Some of his experience includes patrol in Harbor Division, narcotic and vice detail, detective work focusing on auto-detail, CRASH - gang detail, and the Kids and Cops Program.
+One of his fondest memories of his time on the force was serving a search warrant, from a helicopter, on stolen cars found in a suspects backyard.
+He especially enjoyed his time at Harbor Division because of the great weather.
+He recommends that candidates go on a ride-along to experience what the job is really like.
 For candidates that think this job is too dangerous, he says that radio and report writing are 80% of the work.
-He feels that he deeply connects to candidates going through the process and wants them to succeed, considering himself a "candidate advocate."
-Even though he never shot a gun before the academy, he says he breezed through it since he was right out of college and used to running long distances.
-He was a big fan of the movie "42" - about Jackie Robinson, loves landscaping (his side business) and his favorite food is soul-food.
+Considering himself a candidate advocate, he deeply connects to candidates going through the process and wants them to succeed.
+Despite the fact that he never shot a gun before the academy, he was able to master the craft, and breezed through thanks to his experience running long distances in college.
+He is a big fan of the movie "42" - about Jackie Robinson, loves landscaping, and enjoys soul-food.

-Originally from South Los Angeles, Officer Miller came to the LAPD after spending 6 years with the airport police, and has now been on the force for over 16 years.
-Some of his experiences have included patrol time in West LA and the Southwest division, mentoring at-risk youth in the Jeopardy program, and playing on the LAPD basketball team.
-He holds a Criminal Justice degree, since he knew in college that he wanted to be a part of law enforcement.
-He enjoys watching both UCLA basketball and USC football.
+Originally from South Los Angeles, Officer Miller came to the LAPD after spending 6 years with the Airport Police, and has now been on the force for over 16 years.
+Some of his experiences have included patrol in West LA and the Southwest division, mentoring at-risk youth in the Jeopardy program, and playing on the LAPD basketball team.
+Officer Miller knew from an early age that he was interested in a career in law enforcement, and persued a degree in Criminal Justice to reach that goal.
+He enjoys watching UCLA basketball and USC football.
 He's also a big fan of Mexican food and Batman (he really enjoyed the Dark Knight).
 He says perseverance and compassion is key in all areas of law enforcement.
-Officer Miller really believes in mentoring our youth and even mentors young basketball players in his spare time.
-While playing Forward/Center for the LAPD basketball team, he has competed against other police teams in many different countries and experienced many different cultures.
-He really enjoys the positive impact he can have on others through his work at the police department.
+Officer Miller believes in mentoring our youth and mentors young basketball players in his spare time.
+While playing Forward/Center for the LAPD basketball team, he has competed against other police teams in many different countries and enjoys learning about different cultures.
+He finds gratification in the positive impact he has on others through his work in the Recruitment Division.